hahoyer/factorio-mod-ingteb/README.md

 - Reminder: remove researches
 - Reminder: indicator for available/not available workers
 - Presentator: tooltips for tab-group icons
 - Present research-status in tooltip of recipes and technologies
+- Reminder: still performance issues for instance when building or removing while walking (thanks OgrumXD)
+- Reminder: find a way to present multiple products (thanks OgrumXD)
+- Several filter options
+  => by mod
 - ... *more suggestions?*

 ###todo(or probably not): *(please feel free to complain)*
 - multiplayer *(See no way do this.
 Help welcome)*
 - copy recipe *(See no way do this.
-Help welcome)*
-- Several filter options
-  => by mod *(See no way do this.
 Help welcome)*

 ###known issue:
 - Multiplayer: Desync issue when loading a save file where reminder panel is open *(help welcome!)*